werbenhu/bridgemq/README.md

 # bridgemq
 The fully compliant, embeddable high-performance Go MQTT broker server, support bridge mode.

-Bridgemq can be used as a standalone broker and it based on [mochi-co/mqtt](https://github.com/mochi-co/mqtt) . bridgemq also support bridge mode, it use [hashicorp/serf](https://github.com/hashicorp/serf) for discovery and [grpc](https://github.com/grpc/grpc-go) to transmit message between agens .
+Bridgemq can be used as a standalone broker and it based on [mochi-co/mqtt](https://github.com/mochi-co/mqtt) . bridgemq also support bridge mode, it use [hashicorp/serf](https://github.com/hashicorp/serf) for discovery and [grpc](https://github.com/grpc/grpc-go) to transmit message between agents .

 ## Quick Start